intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 security problems.
 Hiding the consequences of protocol variations encourages the hiding of issues, which can conceal bugs and make them difficult to discover.

+The consequences of the problems described in this document are especially acute for any protocol where security depends on agreement about semantics of protocol elements.

 # IANA Considerations